-100- 90 points (A); 89-80 points (B); 79-70 points (C); 69-60 pts (D)

 Your final grade is a reflection of a combination of your talent, effort and achievement, not effort alone.
 Different students may earn very different grades, even though they expend the same amount of time and energy.
 The meanings I attach to “A”, “B”, “C”, “D” and “F” grades are as follows: